D1ffic00lt/bunker-with-ai/README.md

         ├── model_uri.txt
         └── token.txt
 ```
+- `proxy.txt`
+	A link to your proxy server.
 - `discord_token.txt`
 	A _token_ for your own discord bot, you can get it on the [Discord Developer Portal](https://discord.com/developers/applications).
 Don't forget to enable `applications.commands` in the scopes of the bot.
 - `gpt-main`